arrenree/KDB-Problem-Sets/README.md

 MSFT | S    | 20   | 200.0
 AAPL | B    | 30   | 300.0

-/ to UPSERT multiple, have to upsert a table
+/ to UPSERT multiple, have to upsert a TABLE
 / MUST include column names
 / must have commas between ints and floats!
 ```